csguoh/MambaIR/README.md

 ### Train on Real Denoising

 1. Please download the corresponding training datasets and put them in the folder datasets/SIDD.
 Note that we provide both training and validating files, which are already processed.
 2. Go to folder 'realDenoising'.
-Follow the instructions below to train our ART model.
+Follow the instructions below to train our model.

 ```
 # go to the folder